-The social commerce role in omnichannel marketing.
 With people spending more time online, social commerce offers retailers a chance to target customers on the channels where they’re spending so much of their day and reflect new customer expectations for convenience.

 Social commerce blends ecommerce and social media practices and offers brands a relevant way to engage with customers, whilst offering convenience and driving sales.
-According to research from Bazaarvoice, one in three shoppers globally have made a purchase on social media in the past year.
+According to research from Bazaarvoice, one in three shoppers globally has made a purchase on social media in the past year.

-Jim Herbert, vice president and general manager EMEA at leading global Open SaaS ecommerce platform BigCommerce shares his thoughts on the rise of social commerce, and how companies can balance the use of social channels with other marketplaces to optimise their ecommerce strategies.
+Jim Herbert, vice president and general manager of EMEA at leading global Open SaaS ecommerce platform BigCommerce shares his thoughts on the rise of social commerce, and how companies can balance the use of social channels with other marketplaces to optimise their ecommerce strategies.

 The successes of social commerce in omnichannel marketing